-The Licensed Electricians Assessment (LEA) is a series of three assessments all electrical workers must pass to be granted an electricians licence to work in Victoria.
-The three assessments are the Licensed Electricians Theory (LET), the Licensed Electricians Practice (LEP) and the Safe Working Practice (SWP).
+The Licensed Electrician's Assessment (LEA) is made up of 3 assessments all electrical workers must pass to get an electrician's licence to work in Victoria.

-There are optional preparation course to undertake the Licensed Electrician’s Assessment (LEA) offered by some training centres, which will assist your preparation for these assessments.
+There are optional preparation courses to undertake the LEA offered by some training centres, which may assist your preparation for these assessments.

 Authorisation to sit the LEA